In home euthanasia

 Communal body care with no remains returned $150 for pets less than 75 lbs, $185 for pets 75-100 lbs, $215 for pets 101-125 lbs.
 Please inquire for pets greater than 125 lbs

-Private cremation with engraved wooden tree of life urn $235 for pets less than 75 lbs , $265 for pets 76-100 lbs, $295 for pets 101-125 lbs.
+Private cremation with engraved wooden urn $235 for pets less than 75 lbs , $265 for pets 76-100 lbs, $295 for pets 101-125 lbs.
 Please inquire if your pet weighs more than 125 lbs.
 Pet owners that select this option will have their companion cremated individually and remains are placed in a custom engraved wooden.
 A unique identifier accompanies your beloved throughout the entire process and is checked several times throughout the process to confirm identity.
 Please consider what you would like to have engraved.
 It can be your pet’s name, their name and birth/passing date, or a favorite quote.
 The engraving is directly onto the wood and they can fit 3-4 lines of text.

 When is the Right Time for at home euthanasia?